KnightMoveSolutions/Hierarchical/docs/_build/html/_sources/methods.rst.txt

 * Grandpa, Dad, and UncleLuke are all included because they have a matching node in their descendants
 * MeMyselfAndI is not included in the list of Children for Dad because it doesn't match the filter condition
-* UndleJohn and its descendants are entirely excluded because there are not matching nodes in that branch
+* UndleJohn and its descendants are entirely excluded because there are no matching nodes in that branch

 FindById
 --------